 Measles, also known as rubeola, is a viral illness.
 It's characterized by a distinct rash and a fever.
 Measles is very contagious.
 It is usually spread through direct contact with droplets from coughs or sneezes from a person with measles.
 Although not as common, it can be spread by droplets in the air.
 The symptoms of measles occur about 8 to 12 days after coming in contact with a person with the virus.

-What are the symptoms of the measles?
+What are the symptoms of measles?

 What is the treatment for measles?

-Your overall health and medical history
+His or her overall health and health history

-Your tolerance for specific medications, procedures, or therapies
+How well your child can handle specific medications, procedures, or therapies